Automating SOC 2 Compliance: From 6 Months to 6 Weeks

 SOC 2 Type II compliance has become table stakes for any B2B SaaS company.
 Prospects require it.
 Enterprises demand it.
 And the process of achieving it is slowly killing your security team.

 The traditional SOC 2 journey takes 6-12 months.
 Most of that time is spent on evidence collection - the tedious, manual process of proving that your security controls actually work.
-BTA Comply reduces that timeline to 6 weeks by automating the parts that consume 80% of the effort.
+The right tooling and approach can reduce that timeline to 6 weeks by automating the parts that consume 80% of the effort.

 What SOC 2 Actually Requires